Google, Facebook among internet giants facing surprise tax

-Internet giants like Google and Facebook are in Government sights, with Cabinet understood to have agreed to investigate a new tax on multinational companies targeting digital revenues.
+Internet giants like Google and Facebook are in Government sights, with Cabinet agreeing to investigate a new tax on multinational companies targeting digital revenues.

 Prime Minister Jacinda Ardern said the move was about "fairness and balance in the tax system".